whmou/insta360-auto-converter/README.md

     |- apps
     |- Dockerfile
     |- MediaSDK
-    * You followed the guide above and have the metadata folder somewhere else, ex: /Users/wmou/Documents/insta360-auto-converter-data
+    * You followed the guide above and have the metadata folder somewhere else, ex: /Users/wmou/Documents/insta360-auto-converter-data, please keep in mind that files in this folder are confidential to you, `DO NOT SHARE WITH OTHERS!`
     |- auto-conversion.json
     |- configs.txt
     |- gphotos_auth.json